Explore Georgia Tours

 Days 1-2: Tbilisi

 A relaxed start in the capital, as described above.
-Use this time to overcome jet lag before heading to the mountains.
+Use this time to shake off jet lag before heading to the mountains.

 Days 3-4: Kazbegi